ned14/outcome/doc/md/04-tutorialC.md

 - `.error()` returns any `error_code_extended` as you'd expect, returning a default constructed (null) error code if the transport is valued, or `monad_errc::exception_present` if the transport is excepted.
+  - Unlike Expected, this is always a by-value return instead of by-reference via `reinterpret_cast<error_type>`.
+This is low cost, because we know what our error type always is.
 - `.exception()` returns any `std::exception_ptr` as you'd expect.
 If the transport is valued, it returns a default constructed (null) exception pointer.
 If the transport is errored, it returns an exception pointer to a `std::system_error` wrapping the error code.
+- `operator->()` and `operator*()` both alias `.value()` i.e. they do not implicitly do `reinterpret_cast<value_type>` like Expected does.
+In fact, Outcome's refinements **never ever** implicitly call `reinterpret_cast<>`, and you can make use of this to save writing considerable boilerplate by letting these throwing semantics just described activate as needed instead of you having to manually check state before access as you must do with Expected.
+- Due to historically also providing a monadic future-promise implementation, we also provide `.get()`, `.get_error()`, `.get_exception()` and so on.
+These are aliases to `.value()`, `.error()` and `.exception()`.
+We have found the aliases useful in our own code where we use the convention of `.value()` when we make use of the value returned, and `.get()` to indicate we are purely retrieving the value to cause the rethrow of any errors or exceptions.
+We have found this makes code clearer.
+You may find using the same convention useful in your own code too.

-And finally, if your compiler is in C++ 17 mode or later, transports are marked with the
+Additionally, if your compiler is in C++ 17 mode or later, transports are marked with the
 <a href="http://en.cppreference.com/w/cpp/language/attributes">`[[nodiscard]]`</a> attribute.
 This means the compiler ought to warn if you forget to examine transports returned by functions.
 If you really mean to throw away a returned transport, make sure you cast it to `(void)` to tell the compiler you specifically intend to throw it away.
+This solves a big pain point when using `error_code &ec` pass back overloads from C++ 11 where you forget to check `ec`.

 [1]: Actually the `BOOST_OUTCOME_THROW_MONAD_ERROR(ec, monad_error(monad_errc::no_state))` macro is executed
 where `ec` is the `std::error_code` contained by the monad.
 This can be user redefined to do anything,